BNI is all about referrals! I urge people to stop telling me what you do and instead teach me what a good referral would be for your business!

 I go to a lot of BNI meetings all over the world and they are all the same, people all over the world make the same mistake week-after-week, month-after-month, year-after-year.
-If I could correct this one thing for every member in BNI it would be this: STOP telling me what you do!
+If I could correct this one thing for every member in a BNI chapter it would be this: STOP telling me what you do!
 I get it, I got it, I don’t need to keep hearing it.

 My success in BNI is measured by the number of referrals I pass in the chapter as well as the number of visitors I bring into the meeting each week.
 But members make it impossible for me to refer to them when they will not give me a clue.
 Here is what I need to know if I am going to identify a potentially good referral for you: